kcharters/Studio5Portfolio/README.md

 ## Sprint 2
 ### Week 5
 #### what went well?
-Got fire base app hosted
+Got fire base app hosted last week
 #### what didnt go well ?
-covid lockdown messed up my week with my anxiety
+covid lockdown messed up my week with my anxiety last week
 #### obsticles?
 realise we may not have explained git so well